MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 ## The incremental refresh query

 Once incremental refresh is configured, the dataflow automatically alters your query to include filter by date.
 You can edit the auto-generated query using the **Advanced Power Query Editor** to fine-tune or customize your refresh.
-Read more about incremental refresh and how it works in the following section.
+Read more about incremental refresh and how it works in the following sections.

 ## Incremental refresh and linked versus computed entities